Reoptimize-Systems/rnfoundry/wave/doc/sphinx/getting_started.rst

    Contains `STL`_ files for each of the (hydrodynamically interacting) bodies in the system.
 STL is a mesh format.
-These files are used for visualisation and some hydrodynamic calculations during a simulation, e.g. nonlinear buoyancy forces.
+These files are used for visualisation and some hydrodynamic calculations during a simulation, e.g. non-linear buoyancy forces.

 .. _STL: https://en.wikipedia.org/wiki/STL_(file_format)